 The word comes from 14th century Middle English.
 It described a woman who spins.
 Starting in the 17th century, the word was added to a name to designated the legal status of an unmarried woman: Rachel Musing of San Francisco, Spinster.
 Since the 18th century, it’s been used more derogatory.
 Based on the pre-Civil War history, this probably happened in the later part of that century.
 “In modern everyday English, however, spinster cannot be used to mean simply ‘unmarried woman’; it is now always a derogatory term, referring or alluding to a stereotype of an older woman who is unmarried, childless, prissy, and repressed” (NOAD).
 Such definitions contribute to the social stigma of the term.

 A very thorough history of the word “spinster” is presented here by another unmarried woman who is a journalist.
-A few things that caught my attention (I highly recommend the whole post!):
+A few things that caught my attention (I highly recommend the whole post!
+Note: The post seems to have disappeared… – 3/3/2013):

 Apparently, Martin Luther started the trend of denigrating single life with words such as “one cannot be unmarried without sin.”
 Burning witches apparently is not sinful… Though he was followed, in time at least, by one strong single woman: Elizabeth I. Although spinsters were mostly ignored around the Queen’s time, they became stereotyped in the 17th century.
 In the 1950s, a former eugenicist became an expert on getting women ready for marriage.